Blood Sugar Level

 Don’t panic.
 This doesn’t mean that you can never indulge in a sugary treat again.
 What it means is that you need to be smart about the amount you eat and how you eat it.
 You may have noticed that the more sugary foods you eat, the more you crave them.
 It can become an ugly cycle.
-However, following a structured but flexible diet can be done easily, without you feeling deprived of your favorite foods.
+However, following a structured but flexible diet can be done easily, without feeling deprived of your favorite foods.
 One simple step toward this is to have Catalyst Meal Replacement Bars – for breakfast, lunch, dinner, or even post-workout.

 In order to control your blood sugar levels, it is helpful to eat lots of foods with a low glycemic index.
 And if you choose to eat foods with a high glycemic index, be sure to pair them with low glycemic foods in order to slow the effect on your blood sugar.

 High glycemic foods include white flour, white sugar, white rice, and even white potatoes.
-Low glycemic foods are foods that have lots of fiber and protein such as beans, whole grains, and lean proteins.
+Low glycemic foods are foods that have lots of fiber and protein such as beans, whole grains, and lean proteins including whey protein powder.

 You can still have an occasional treat, but be sure it is occasional.
 Your body will thank you!